NetoPedro/Universal-Adversarial-Perturbations-Pytorch/README.md

 - Finally, it is shown that there is a geometric correlation behind these examples that make neural networks highly vulnerable if anyone with malicious intent tries to affect the system.

+Other interesting topics on this paper:

+- This implementation doesn't try to find a data point specific perturbation as previous algorithms do.
+Instead, it tries to find a perturbation that generalizes well to most data points.

+- The perturbations are based on some data distribution and not directly intended to be generalized across different models.

 The project is runnable from the main file.